salmonkarp/salmonkarp.github.io/pages/cs1231s/assignment1_feedback.md

 ## Question 6
 Done even better than Question 5.
 Almost all got full marks. <br>

+Since this questions requires a shorter proof, missing crucial justifications will lose you more marks (-1 per missing justification). <br>

 Originally, this question expected you to account for A = {}.
 While this didn't end up being the case, it is good to remind yourself what would be different in your proof if A can indeed be {}. <br> <br>

 <a href="javascript:history.back()">← Back</a> | [Home](/) | [Projects](/pages/projects.md) | [About](/pages/about/about.md)